Crockol/COVID19LearnR/README.md

+## This application has been archived on the 1st of September 2020

 # COVID-19 Didactic experiment

 This is a simple didactic experiment on basic data analysis with R, using the datasets downloaded from the European Centre for Disease Prevention and Control webpage: